 Carolina Beach home prices are not only among the most expensive in North Carolina, but Carolina Beach real estate also consistently ranks among the most expensive in America.

-Unlike some towns, Carolina Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Carolina Beach are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Carolina Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Carolina Beach is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Carolina Beach who work in management occupations (18.28%), office and administrative support (14.13%), and sales jobs (11.74%).

-A relatively large number of people in Carolina Beach telecommute to their jobs.
-Overall, about 8.09% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.09% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Carolina Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Carolina Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The education level of Carolina Beach ranks among the highest in the nation.
 Of the 25-and-older adult population in Carolina Beach, 42.11% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.